Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 Regardless of coupling with Shelby on the present, Jaxon left all on his Jack Jones.

-He’s since being doing a bit little bit of modelling and promotion for manufacturers on his social media.
+He’s since being doing somewhat little bit of modelling and promotion for manufacturers on his social media.

-And final 12 months, he was planning to make a return to the highlight on Australia’s Ninja Warrior, nevertheless, his scenes had been lower due to time constraints.
+And final 12 months, he was planning to make a return to the highlight on Australia’s Ninja Warrior, nevertheless, his scenes had been minimize due to time constraints.

 John James

-His Love Island expertise didn’t final lengthy, after he determined to stop the villa after only a few days of arriving as bombshell.
+His Love Island expertise didn’t final lengthy, after he determined to stop the villa after just some days of arriving as bombshell.

 As for girlfriends, your guess is pretty much as good ours!
-John retains a really low profile on the ‘gram so it’s not clear whether or not he’s courting or not.
+John retains a really low profile on the ‘gram so it’s not clear whether or not he’s relationship or not.

-He hasn’t cropped up on some other actuality reveals, although, since showing on the UK’s Massive Brother and Love Island – are John’s actuality TV days behind him?
+He hasn’t cropped up on another actuality reveals, although, since showing on the UK’s Massive Brother and Love Island – are John’s actuality TV days behind him?

 Francoise